By Ezekiel Kimosop

 BIBLICAL ANALYSIS

-Let us begin by examining one of leading passages of Scripture that perhaps holds the crux of the debate.
+Let us begin by examining one of the leading passages of Scripture that perhaps holds the crux of the question.

-Paul first significance for prayer in the Christian community (vv.
+Paul first emphasizes on the significance of prayer in the Christian community (vv.
 1-5).
 He observes that prayer should be offered for all men generally and specifically for those in authority (v.
 2).
-He then marks out the pivotal position that Christ occupies as the mediator [High Priest] between man and God.
+He then marks out the pivotal position that Christ occupies in God's divine order.
+Jesus is described as the mediator [High Priest] between man and God.
 The ultimate purpose of prayer is to connect or reconcile sinful men to a holy God (vv.
 5-6).
-Paul identifies that this mediation resonates with his calling as an apostle to the Gentiles (v.
+Paul observes that this mediation resonates with his calling as an apostle to the Gentiles (v.
 7).
 Notice the three key offices that Paul occupied as preacher, apostle, and teacher.

 One may perhaps consider the opening statement as Paul's justification for the critical instruction that he was about to convey.
-Some may view it as a defense of his apostolic authority that some had doubted or questioned.
+Some may also construe it as a defense of his apostolic authority that some had doubted or questioned.
 Both persuasions are valid.

 The mention of two heretics in the preceding passage of 1 Tim.
-1:19-20 is perhaps instructive.
+1:19-20 is perhaps significant to the passage context.
 It appears that Hymenaeus and Alexander taught that the resurrection of believers had already taken place (cf. 2 Timothy 2:17).
 Alexander [if he was the same teacher mentioned in both texts of Scripture] had resisted Paul's ministry on another occasion (2 Timothy 4:14).
 Both heretics were excommunicated by Paul.

 Now back to our passage of context.

-This "dress-code" instructions have been cited by some in support of local application of the teaching given its cultural import.
+This "dress-code" instruction has been cited by some as evidence of the local application of the teaching given its cultural import.

-The next verse carries the famous prohibition on women from teaching or ruling a man.
-It is instructive that the Greek word γυνή [goo-nay] for woman can also refer to "wife".
+The next verse carries the famous prohibition on Christian women from teaching or ruling men in the congregation.
+It is instructive that the Greek word γυνή [goo-nay] for "woman" can also refer to "wife".
 Instead, apostle Paul teaches that women should be in quietness.
 Some have attempted to water down the theological implications of this text by arguing that only Christian husbands were contemplated by Paul.
 They insist that not all male believers were the subject of the exhortation in this context.
-My view is that it matters little whether we translate the ancient Greek noun ἀνήρ [aner] as "man" or "husband".
-The modern Greek word ἄνθρωπος [anthropos] can also refer to a person or mankind in general.
+My view is that it may perhaps matters little whether we translate the ancient Greek male noun ἀνήρ [aner] as "man" or "husband".
+The Greek word ἄνθρωπος [anthropos] can also refer to a person or mankind in general.
 The context of Paul's exhortation suggests that male believers were in contemplation in either case.
-I am therefore hesitant to resort to splitting hairs!
+I am therefore hesitant to resort to splitting hairs in this context!

 CONCLUSION